 Recent educational models promote intercultural communicative competence (ICC) as a critical goal of language learning, encouraging students to reflect on their own cultural assumptions while learning how others conceptualize the world.
 This approach empowers learners to move from simply translating language to interpreting meaning within diverse sociocultural contexts.
 Incorporating the principles of linguistic relativity into language pedagogy not only improves communicative effectiveness but also fosters greater empathy, cultural humility, and cognitive flexibility—skills that are essential in today’s interconnected world.

-6 LIMITATIONS AND FURTHER RESEARCH
+6. LIMITATIONS AND FURTHER RESEARCH

 As a theoretical exploration, this study draws upon existing literature to revisit the concept of linguistic relativity and its relevance to cross-cultural communication.
 While this conceptual analysis provides valuable insights, it does not involve empirical data collection or experimental testing.
 Consequently, the interpretations offered are based on previously published findings rather than direct observations or measurements.
 Future research could benefit from empirical studies that test specific hypotheses derived from linguistic relativity theory.
 For instance, controlled experiments might explore how speakers of different languages interpret ambiguous discourse, metaphors, or spatial references in real-time communication.
 Such studies could help clarify the extent and limits of language’s influence on cognition and social behavior.